SiliconLabs/wisun-br-linux/README.md

 # Running `wsbrd` without Root Privileges

 It is possible to launch `wsbrd` without root privileges.
-First, ensure you have the permission to access the UART device:
+First, ensure you have permission to access the UART device:

     sudo usermod -d dialout YOUR_USER

-> You have to logout/login after this step
+> You must logout/login after this step

 Create a tun interface: